 Axonify experience data reveals that casual gameplay produces 27% higher knowledge growth than traditional training.
 Users who play games in Axonify display more knowledge growth than those who don’t.
 It doesn’t compare to other training methods.
 The competitive stakes incentivise learners to focus intently on the material, and learners feel personally invested in the results.
 This naturally equates to fewer distractions and more information absorbed.

 4. Gamification fosters employee connection

 This sense of connectedness doesn’t just motivate learners to improve their scores.
 It promotes a sense of confidence and trust between participants.
-Learners feel more at home within the organization, which can lead to improved retention and overall employee engagement.
+Learners feel more at home within the organisation, which can lead to improved retention and overall employee engagement.

 5. Gamification helps employees track their progress

-A gamified learning experience stretches beyond a single course to show employees how their knowledge and skill are changing over time.
+A gamified learning experience stretches beyond a single course to show employees how their knowledge and skill change over time.
 For example, badges can be used to show how much an employee has learned and how far they’ve advanced through the training, while leaderboards reveal how the employee stacks up against fellow team members.
 The instant feedback and visual achievements promote a sense of confidence and the motivation to continue pressing forward.